 Nemon lived and sculpted here from the 1940s until his death in 1985.
 Famous for his portraits of Churchill and Freud, and originally from Yugoslavia, now Croatia, Nemon came to Britain as an émigré, and then Jewish refugee, in the 1930s.
 The Nemon Studio Museum is surrounded by trees and fields off a quiet lane on Boars Hill, twenty minutes drive from the centre of Oxford.
-The Studio hosts a recreation of Nemon’s working studio, where visitors can learn how sculptures are made and cast.
+The Studio hosts a re-creation of Nemon’s working studio, where you can learn how sculptures are made and cast.

 The Nemon Archive is sited in an extension to Nemon’s former home, Pleasant Land.
 This dramatic, modernist house rises between the trees of its wild garden.
-The Archive displays and stores drawings. reliefs, correspondence and other materials, as well as those works which do not form part of the current themed Studio exhibition.
+The Archive displays and stores drawings, reliefs, correspondence and other materials, as well as those works which do not form part of the current themed Studio exhibition.

 Hand cast resin and bronze resin busts of Churchill, Freud, Montgomery and Winnicott are on sale to raise funds for the upkeep of Nemon’s works, along with a selection of bronze medals re-cast from 1930s originals.
 Parking is available on site.
 The Nemon Studio Museum is accessible to disabled visitors, and the Archive has a single step.
 Please raise any queries regarding access beforehand.

 Getting there: For visitors without cars, there is no longer public transport to Boars Hill, but taxis can be booked from Oxford or Abingdon costing approximately £20.
 Visitors can equally walk up from the bus stop in Wootton village, which takes approximately 30 minutes.